ljubobratovicrelja/aegear/docs/index.md

 ---

-## 🧠 Project Overview
+# 🧠 Project Overview

 **Aegear** is a computer vision toolkit developed for the analysis of fish locomotion in controlled aquaculture environments.
 Originally designed for behavioral studies on juvenile Russian sturgeon (*Acipenser gueldenstaedtii*), the system enables robust detection and tracking of individual fish across a range of experimental conditions, including tanks with textured floors and heterogeneous lighting.

-The toolkit addresses the need for accurate, reproducible behavioral metrics in video-based aquaculture experiments.
-It provides a complete pipeline for fish localization, trajectory tracking, scene calibration, and data augmentation — with a focus on modularity, reusability, and extensibility to other species and experimental setups.

-The name **Aegear** references **Ægir**, the Norse god of the sea, symbolizing the system's focus on aquatic environments, while also invoking *eye-gear* — a metaphor for visual instrumentation and observation.
+The name **Aegear** draws inspiration from **Ægir**, the Norse god of the sea, symbolizing its aquatic focus and its role as *eye-gear* — a visual tool for observation and discovery.

 ---

 <p align="center">
   <img src="media/1.png" alt="Dense Tank" width="45%" style="margin-right:2%;"/>